fnalways/Olares/docs/manual/olares/wise/basics.md

     - **Download file**: If Wise detects videos or other downloadable files on the page, this option will appear.
 Select the file you want to download to save it for offline access. **[YT-DLP](https://market.olares.com/app/market.olares/ytdlp)** is required.
     ![Download files](/images/manual/olares/wise-add-link-download.png#bordered){width=300}

 Newly saved items will appear under their content type.
-You can then decide whether their status should be **Inbox** or **Read Later**.

 #### Save from browser with LarePass extension